 Each test port supports multiple PHY configurations.
 You can test 10Mbps to 10Gbps Ethernet interfaces all on the same platform.

-We will email you a link to download the data sheets.
+We will email you a download link.